1. About salbutamol inhalers

-- muscle pain or weakness, muscle cramps, or a heartbeat that doesn't feel normal – this can be a sign of low potassium levels
+- muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal – this can be a sign of low potassium levels

 - very bad dizziness or you pass out

-- chest pain, especially if you also have a fast heartbeat or your heartbeat doesn't feel normal
+- you have chest pain, especially if you also have a fast heartbeat or your heartbeat does not feel normal

 Serious allergic reaction